maxilix/ODVpy/README.md

 # Open Death Valley py
-### A level data viewer for Desperados Wanted Dead or Alive
+### A mission editor for Desperados Wanted Dead or Alive

 WIP